mongodb/mongodb-kubernetes-operator/docs/how-to-release.md

 ## How to Release

+* Ensure the versions specified in [release.json](../release.json) are correct.
+    * Prepare a PR to bump and versions as required.

 * Ensure that [the release notes](./RELEASE_NOTES.md) are up to date for this release.
     * All completed tickets for this release can be seen by running `scripts/dev/open_tickets_for_this_release.py`